DimitryZH/cicd-pipeline-train-schedule-pipelines/README.md

+# After commit of this new line as a change in my GitHub repository will trigger a new build #10 in my Jenkins project called  "train-schedule" .

 # cicd-pipeline-train-schedule-pipelines

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.